davidrumseymapcenter/colocate/index.md

 **9:00 AM - 10:00 AM:** Welcome, Introduction & History

 - Introduction by Stanford host team
-- Overview of the unconference structure, goals, and key themes: IIIF, AllMaps, GeoBlacklight, sustainability, and R&D.
+- Overview of the unconference structure, goals, and key themes: IIIF, Allmaps, GeoBlacklight, sustainability, and R&D.
 - Overview of the history of georeferencing scanned maps
 - Introductions - 1-2 min from each person presenting their goals, bio, expertise, etc.

 **9:30 AM - 10:30 AM:** Overview of Current Tools & Developments in Web Mapping (lightning talks)

-- _AllMaps Team:_ Highlighting IIIF-native georeferencing capabilities and recent developments.
+- _Allmaps Team:_ Highlighting IIIF-native georeferencing capabilities and recent developments.
 - _IIIF Maps:_ Overview of features, integrations, and future roadmaps.
 - _GeoBlacklight Contributors:_ Presenting new developments in GeoBlacklight and its integration with IIIF maps.